Sponsored Links *

 Opportunities for Public Participation

 Regular Rulemaking - OAL cannot accept comments on regular proposed rulemakings.
 Comments on regular proposed rulemakings must go directly to the agency which is proposing them during the specified public comment period.
 Notices of proposed regulatory action in which agencies specify the 45-day period for public comment are published in the California Regulatory Notice Register (Notice Register).
-Any subsequent 15-day notice of modification is not published in the Notice Register, but is posted on the agencies’ websites.
+Any subsequent 15-day notice of modification is not published in the Notice Register but is sent to anyone who submitted a written comment during the 45-day comment period, submitted a written or oral comment at a hearing, if one was held, and to anyone who requested to be notified of any modifications to the proposed text.
+Additionally, the modified text is posted on the agency’s website.

 Underground Regulations – If OAL accepts a petition challenging an alleged underground regulation for consideration, OAL will give notice in the California Regulatory Notice Register (Notice Register) that comments will be taken for 30 days from the date of publication in the Notice Register.
 Public comments on underground regulation petitions can be sent to: Office of Administrative Law 300 Capitol Mall, Suite 1250 Sacramento, CA 95814-4339 Fax: (916) 323-6826 e-mail: firstname.lastname@example.org